sger/ElixirBooks/README.md

 <img src="https://images.manning.com/255/340/resize/book/5/2e8efb1-9e6f-462c-9487-04eac07ea623/juric.png" width="120px"/>

-Elixir in Action teaches you to apply the new Elixir programming language to practical problems associated with scalability, concurrency, fault tolerance, and high availability.
+Elixir in Action teaches you how to solve practical problems of scalability, concurrency, fault tolerance, and high availability using Elixir.
+You'll start with the language, learning basic constructs and building blocks.
+Then, you'll learn to think about problems using Elixir's functional programming mindset.
+With that solid foundation, you'll confidently explore Elixir's seamless integration with BEAM and Erlang's powerful OTP framework of battle-tested abstractions you can use immediately.
+Finally, the book provides guidance on how to distribute a system over multiple machines and control it in production.

 ###[The Little Elixir & OTP Guidebook](https://www.manning.com/books/the-little-elixir-and-otp-guidebook)